 I am not persuaded that Professor Bjork benefited grreatly from his year of Swedish study, despite his Certificate.
 Hyge is a close equivalent to Swedish håg, which translates better as "mind" than as "thought".
 Anfloga doesn't mean lone-flyer.
 Hugin and Munin are ravens, which are scavengers, not birds of prey.
 Hugin is a projection of the mind, into the future.
 Cymeð eft to me means "then comes to me", not "comes back to me".
 Reliance on Krapp and Dobbie is ill-advised.

 Few comparatively recent versions show even moderate fluency in the Germanic languages (ie German and Scandinavian) from which Anglo-Saxon is derived.
 Among the worst are those by Pound, Spaeth and Raffel, although both Pound and Raffel get mæg ic right.
 At least they are not blatantly plagiaristic, like others not worth naming.
-No names, no pack-drill; not that pack-drill wouldn't be deserved.
+(1/9/17: Correction.
+Pound is, of course, heavily plagiaristic.)
+Otherwise, no names, no pack-drill; not that pack-drill wouldn't be deserved.
 There is at least one version of The Seafarer which is nothing but a cynical amalgam of four earlier averagely semi-competent versions.
 The perpetrator of this shoddy performance has made no effort of any kind at all to "penetrate to what lies beneath the verbal surface."

 Gudmund Schütte, 1872-1958, author of Our forefathers: The Gothonic nations, was Danish.

 The popular modern continuation of Widsith is known as The Bragging Song.